Activity

 Hung-Chi Wang

-This time I decided to print the board double sided, while making the stencils as small as possible
+This time I literally decided to just print the board double sided, while trying to make the stencils as small as physically possible so it doesnt take up so much space on my desk

-Something i noticed was that top&bottom stencils didnt acc cost more than single only top so why nott
+Something crazy i noticed tho was that getting both top&bottom stencils didnt acc cost any more than just doing the single top side??? like bruh what so why nott might as well just get both lol

-On top of that, I also added all the components to my cart and they’re now ready to order!
+On top of all that headache I finally added all the components to my cart and they’re literally sitting there ready to order rn!
+Just hoping I didn’t forget any stupid little resistors or smth

 0